Macedonia in the Eurovision Song Contest 2007: Background

-The Macedonian national broadcaster, Macedonian Radio Television (MRT), broadcasts the event within Macedonia and organises the selection process for the nation's entry.
-Macedonia had previously selected their entry for the Eurovision Song Contest through both national finals and internal selections.
-MRT confirmed their intentions to participate at the 2007 Eurovision Song Contest on 9 November 2006.
-Since 1996, Macedonia selected their entries using a national final, a procedure that continued for their 2007 entry.
+As part of its duties as participating broadcaster, MRT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster had previously selected its entry for the contest through both national finals and internal selections.
+MRT confirmed its intentions to participate at the 2007 contest on 9 November 2006.
+Since 1996, MRT selected its entries using a national final, a procedure that continued for its 2007 entry.